alexjlockwood/godesignpatterns/_posts/2014-04-24-exiting-multiple-goroutines-simultaneously.md

 <!--more-->

+Once started, each goroutine will wait for a signal from a single `shutdown` channel before exiting.
 We would like to signal all `n` goroutines to be shut down at once in the most elegant way possible.
-To do so, we cab use a single `shutdown` channel and make use of the fact that receiving on a closed channel will <i>never</i> block.
+To do so, we can make use of the fact that receiving on a closed channel will <i>never</i> block.
-Simply by closing the `shutdown` channel, we can signal all goroutines currently waiting to receive from the `shutdown` channel to "unblock," allowing them to exit.
-A more complete example is given below:
+Simply by closing the `shutdown` channel, we can signal all goroutines to "unblock," causing them to immediately exit.
+A complete example is given below:

 <div class="scrollable">
 {% highlight go linenos=table %}